-Remember when the idea of remote work would draw a skeptical smile?
-It was a luxury and a perk.
+Remember when the idea of remote work drew a skeptical smile?
+It was a luxury, a perk.
 If you allowed one person to work from home, the entire office might revolt in jealousy.
-You’d lose all control over your team and productivity would crater.
+You'd lose all control over your team and productivity would crater.

 Today, remote work is not only accepted but embraced.
 According to Gusto, an average of 6.6% of American workers across all industries had a completely remote work arrangement in January 2020.
 By May 2023, that had risen to an average of 15.8%.
 The trend is even higher in the tech industry, where an average 40.3% of employees are remote workers.